Yangians and quantum loop algebras: Abstract

 \section{Abstract}

 Let $\g$ be a complex, semisimple Lie algebra.
 Drinfeld showed that the quantum loop algebra $\hloop$ of $\g$ degenerates to the Yangian $\Yhg$.
 We strengthen this result by constructing an explicit algebra homomorphism $\Phi$ from $\hloop$ to the completion of $\Yhg$ with respect to its grading.
 We show moreover that $\Phi$ becomes an isomorphism when $\hloop$ is completed \wrt its evaluation ideal.
-We construct a similar homomorphism for $\Lg=\Lgl_n$ and show that it intertwines the geometric actions of the corresponding quantum loop algebra and Yangian on the equivariant $K$--theory and homology of the variety of $n$--step flags in $\C^d$.
+We construct a similar homomorphism for $\Lg=\Lgl_n$, and show that it intertwines the actions of $\hloopgl{n}$ and $\Yhgl{n}$ on the equivariant $K$--theory and cohomology of the variety of $n$--step flags in $\C^d$ constructed by Ginzburg--Vasserot.